Achievable logoAchievable logo

 Interbacterial relationships and transportation

-• Bacteria frequently engage in symbiotic relationships that may be parasitic (harming the host), mutualistic (benefiting both parties), or commensalistic (affecting only one partner).
+• Bacteria often form symbiotic relationships that may be parasitic (harming the host), mutualistic (benefiting both parties), or commensalistic (affecting only one partner).

 • Bacteria navigate their environment using chemotaxis, sensing chemical gradients to move toward favorable conditions and away from harmful ones.